 The current apse mosaic features a haloed Christ in the clouds, surrounded by eight regular angels and one seraph with six wings.
 Below Christ, in the centre, we see the True Cross adorned with jewels and several animals.
 Two deer, six sheep and a phoenix, a symbol of the Resurrection, can be discerned.
 If you watch closely, you will also see a depiction of Heavenly Jerusalem below the Cross, which is guarded by Saint Michael the Archangel and also features Saints Peter and Paul.
 Larger versions of these two important saints can be seen to the left of the Cross (see the image above).
 The Virgin Mary, Saint Franciscus of Assisi and a kneeling Pope Nicholas IV are also depicted here.
 On the right, we see the large figures of Saint John the Baptist, Saint John the Evangelist and Saint Andrew, and a much smaller figure of Saint Antonius of Padova, who seems to have been more or less squeezed in.
 We do not know how much of Pope Sergius’ tenth century mosaic Jacopo Torriti and Jacopo da Camerino copied when they executed their mosaic in 1291.
 It is possible that they replicated the original scene and merely added the two Franciscan saints and the Franciscan pope.

 The lower end of the conch features the river Jordan, and below that we see the remaining nine apostles.
 If you watch closely, you may notice two tiny kneeling figures at the feet of Saints James and Bartholomew.
+Both are wearing Franciscan habits.
 These are in fact Jacopo Torriti and Jacopo da Camerino.
 Torriti also signed the mosaic in the far left corner of the conch, and the nineteenth century mosaicists have also copied this signature.
 The lower part of the apse is beautifully decorated, with more mosaics and Cosmatesque elements.
 In the centre is the papal throne.
 Unfortunately Virginio Vespignani died before the remodelling was completed.
 His son Francesco finalised the project in 1884.

 The most original medieval element of the entire complex is probably the beautiful cloister south of the basilica.
 It is the work of Pietro and Niccolò Vassalletto, father and son.
 The cloister was built between ca. 1222 and 1234.
 The Cosmatesque decorations are very impressive, and so are the many columns: some plain, some decorated, some twisted and a few others twisted ánd decorated with Cosmatesque artwork.
 In the centre of the cloister garden is a well, which was made from an ancient column.
 The decorations, however, are from the ninth century.
 The cloister is a nice and quiet place, and the best location to admire the basilica from the side.
 More importantly, it serves as a repository of medieval decorations from the basilica which were destroyed, removed or – in many cases – both.